krb5/krb5/doc/admin/admin_commands/kdb5_util.rst

     database.
 Otherwise, a new database is created containing only what is in the dump file and the old one destroyed upon successful completion.

-If specified, *dbname* overrides the value specified on the command line or the default.

 .. _kdb5_util_load_end: